tejlmand/zephyr/doc/hardware/porting/board_porting.rst

 Zephyr's hardware support hierarchy has these layers, from most to least
 specific:

-- Board: a particular CPU instance and its peripherals in a concrete hardware specification
+- Board: a specific board which usually corresponds to a physical board.
-- SoC: the exact system on a chip the board's CPU is part of
+         A board may contain multiple SoCs.
+         A build  target a specific SoC / CPU core on a multi SoC board or a specific core for a multi-core SoC.
 - SoC series: a smaller group of tightly related SoCs
 - SoC family: a wider group of SoCs with similar characteristics
 - CPU core: a particular CPU in an architecture